nikitakuznetsoff/Distributed-Computing-Course/README.md

 # Distributed-Computing-Course
-Some files from Distributed Computing Course in HSE University
+Some files from Distributed Computing Course at HSE University